Heliwrenaid/android-tool/documentation.md

 ### Some example uses:

 **I. reduce size of Generic System Image (GSI)**\
 You must know, which vndk folders you can delete.
 It depends of your device’s vendor.
-If you don’t know, then check which vndk version yours vendor has using Treble Info app (available in Google Play).
+If you don’t know, then check vndk version using Treble Info app (available in Google Play).
 To reduce size of .img file delete unnecessary vndk folders by running:

 ```sh
 $ ./sat.sh -a SPARSE_IMG -vndk 26 27 29